processone/docs.ejabberd.im/content/developer/xmpp-clients-bots/proposed-extensions/muc-sub.md

 ## Discovering support on MUC service

-You can check if MUC Sub feature is available on MUC service by sending disco info IQ:
+You can check if MUC/Sub feature is available on MUC service by sending Disco Info IQ:

 ~~~ xml
 <iq from='hag66@shakespeare.example/pda'